purwo-martono/bash-script-report-services-sensors-and-hdd-temperator-of-server-to-telegram/README.md

 Script above will save result of services, sensors, and hddtemp to YOUR_FILE_NAME.txt.
-So the only thing left is to create bash script to read YOUR_FILE_NAME.txt and send the result to telegram
+So the only thing left is to create bash script to read YOUR_FILE_NAME.txt and send the result to telegram In this example I use gadogadoEnak.sh as its file name
 ```
 #!/bin/bash